Mary Celeste: Natural phenomena

-An earthquake on the sea bed could have caused sufficient turbulence on the surface to damage parts of Mary Celeste's cargo, thus releasing noxious fumes.
-Rising fears of an imminent explosion could plausibly have led Briggs to order the ship's abandonment; the displaced hatches suggest that an inspection, or an attempted airing, had taken place.
-The New York World of January 24, 1886, drew attention to a case where a vessel carrying alcohol had exploded.
-The same journal's issue of February 9, 1913, cited a seepage of alcohol through a few porous barrels as the source of gases that may have caused or threatened an explosion in Mary Celeste's hold.
-Briggs's cousin Oliver Cobb was a strong proponent of this theory as providing a sufficiently alarming scenario—rumblings from the hold, the smell of escaping fumes and possibly an explosion—for Briggs to have ordered the evacuation of the ship.
+An earthquake on the seabed could have caused sufficient turbulence on the surface to damage parts of Mary Celeste's cargo, thus releasing noxious fumes.
+Rising fears of an imminent explosion could have led Briggs to order the ship's abandonment; the displaced hatches suggest that an inspection, or an attempted airing, had taken place.
+The New York World of January 24, 1886 drew attention to a case in which a vessel carrying alcohol had exploded.
+The same newspaper's issue of February 9, 1913 cited a seepage of alcohol through a few porous barrels as the source of gases that may have caused or threatened an explosion in Mary Celeste's hold.
+Briggs's cousin Oliver Cobb was a strong proponent of this theory, in which a sufficiently alarming scenario—rumblings from the hold, the smell of escaping fumes and possibly an explosion—could have caused Briggs to have ordered the evacuation of the ship.
 In his haste to leave the ship before it exploded, Briggs may have failed to properly secure the yawl to the tow line.
 A sudden breeze could have blown the ship away from the occupants of the yawl, leaving them to succumb to the elements.
 The lack of damage from an explosion and the generally sound state of the cargo upon discovery tend to weaken this case.

-In 2006, an experiment was carried out for Channel Five television by chemist Andrea Sella of University College, London, the results of which helped to revive the "explosion" theory.
+In 2006, an experiment was performed for Channel Five television by chemist Andrea Sella of University College, London, and the results helped to revive the explosion theory.
 Sella built a model of the hold, with paper cartons representing the barrels.
-Using butane gas, he created an explosion that caused a considerable blast and ball of flame—but contrary to expectation, no fire damage within the replica hold.
-"What we created was a pressure-wave type of explosion.
+Using butane gas, he created an explosion that caused a considerable blast and ball of flame, but contrary to expectation, there was no fire damage within the replica hold.
+He said: "What we created was a pressure-wave type of explosion.
 There was a spectacular wave of flame but, behind it, was relatively cool air.
 No soot was left behind and there was no burning or scorching."